 Still on the fence on whether you should grow your own garden or not?
 Then check out this article.
-We’ll explain to you the different health and mental benefits of tending to a garden, how to get started, and how gardeners can conserve non-renewable energy.
+We’ll explain to you the different health and mental benefits of tending to a garden, how to get started, irrigation, and how gardeners can conserve non-renewable energy.

 Gardening for Your Mind and Body

 Your physical condition affects your mental state — and vice versa.
 Comparing mental and physical health is like comparing apples to apples.
 One cannot thrive without the other.

 Looking for an activity that offers both mental and health benefits?
 Try gardening.
 It’s a pleasurable hobby that not only provides environmental benefits but also:

 1. Burns Calories

 Gardening might seem like an easy activity, but it can be quite tiring after a few minutes.
 You burn around 330 calories just by doing one hour’s worth of gardening and yard work.